 The reason that this blog hasn’t appeared earlier is that I would have been inauthentic.
 I was panicking, making lists and trying to deliver 101 things for you and your dog to do in a nano-second in place of my scheduled plan.

 I haven’t done 101 things in a nano-second with my dog this week.
 I have made sure we have kept our routine, I have played scent games (because it’s part of our routine!) and I have done my best – and failed more than once – to manage my emotions around him.
-Today, I have looked at and practised both the self-talk ideas and the mindfulness ideas in the club, I talk about them every day, yet I haven’t been practising them this week.
+Today, I have looked at and practised positive self-talk ideas mindfulness exercises, I talk about them every day, yet I haven’t been practising them this week.
 That’s the (not-so-secret) secret, you see.
 When the shit hits the fan, we have to treat ourselves in the way we treat our dog when they’re having a tough time; with kindness.

 Now that I have done it I can ask you to do the same.

 PS, do I get a bonus point for reaching almost 800 words without using ‘unprecedented’?!
 Oh, DAMMIT!